 So the assumptions are right… let’s proceed in order.
 This is what we are going to do (you’ll notice that Gerrit is somehow very fussy and you will have to do a lot of work to make it happy):

-• clone the gerrit-origin into a local copy gerrit-local;
+- clone the gerrit-origin into a local copy gerrit-local;

-• get the commits from branch source in git-repo into branch intermediate in gerrit-local;
+- get the commits from branch

-• adjust the imported commits in gerrit-local to match the rules set in gerrit-origin.
+in gerrit-local; - adjust the imported commits in gerrit-local to match the rules set in gerrit-origin.
 E.g. you might want to modify the committer’s name or email to match what is set in gerrit-origin in case you saved your commits with an email address and you want to push commits with another email;

-• add a ‘Commit-Id` to each commit message (or gerrit-origin will complain);
+- add a ‘Commit-Id` to each commit message (or gerrit-origin will complain);

-• rebase intermediate to destination, so that gerrit-origin will see them as acceptable;
+, so that gerrit-origin will see them as acceptable; - push to gerrit-origin and cross fingers.

 Cloning the repository